knaih/INST326-Team-Project/README.md

 The project focuses on the domain of Library and Information Management.
 It will be a system that updates constantly to help librarians track items smoothly.

 ## Problem Statement
+Librarians struggle with:
+Tracking Overdue books
+Inaccurate Inventory(what’s in stock and out of stock) Memberships are not being paid for
+Keep track of events (private and public)